Impact Hamiltonian systems and polygonal billiards: Introduction

-The paper is ordered as follows: in section \ref{sec:main} we define the step-system and state the main results: Theorem \ref{thm:mainflow} which conjugates the step dynamics to the quasi-integrable dynamics of directed motion on a genus-two torus and to L-shaped billiards, Corollary \ref{cor:nontrivialtop} which concludes that the energy surface has non-trivial foliation, Corollary \ref{cor:moresteps} which concludes that including additional steps, staircases, strips and rectangular scatterers can be similarly analyzed, Theorem \ref{thm:mainIEMsh} which concludes that Poincar\`e return maps of the Hamiltonian impact step flow are conjugated, on each level set, to an IEM and Theorem \ref{thm:mainflowlin} which summarises the results for the case of linear oscillators with impacts from a step.
-In section \ref{sec:proofmain} we prove our main Theorem - that the motion in this system, on each level set, is conjugated to either a billiard flow, in a specific direction, on a rectangular domain, or to a billiard flow, in a specific direction, on an L-shaped billiard.
+The paper is ordered as follows: in section \ref{sec:main} we define the step-system and state the main results: Theorem \ref{thm:mainflow} which conjugates the step dynamics to the quasi-integrable dynamics of directed motion on a compact orientable surfaces of genus two and to L-shaped billiards, Corollary \ref{cor:nontrivialtop} which concludes that the energy surface has non-trivial foliation, Corollary \ref{cor:moresteps} which concludes that including additional steps, staircases, strips and rectangular scatterers can be similarly analyzed, Theorem \ref{thm:mainIEMsh} which concludes that Poincar\`e return maps of the Hamiltonian impact step flow are conjugated, on each level set, to an IEM and Theorem \ref{thm:mainflowlin} which summarises the results for the case of linear oscillators with impacts from a step.
+In section \ref{sec:proofmain} we prove our main results - that the motion in this system, on each level set, is conjugated to either a billiard flow, in a specific direction, on a rectangular domain, or to a billiard flow, in a specific direction, on an L-shaped billiard.
 Moreover, we prove that beyond a prescribed energy, the shape of the billiard on iso-energy surfaces changes from rectangular to continuously varying L-shaped billiards, back to rectangular domain, namely, that the topology of the invariant level set surfaces changes on iso-energy surfaces from genus one surfaces to genus two surfaces and back to genus one surfaces.
-In section \ref{sec:returnmaps} we define and compute (up to quadratures) the corresponding Poincarè return maps for the level-set dynamics (Theorems \ref{thm:mainmapR12} and \ref{thm:mainmap}), namely, we provide and explicit proof of Theorem \ref{thm:mainIEMsh}.
+In section \ref{sec:returnmaps} we define and compute (up to quadratures) the corresponding Poincarè return maps for the level-set dynamics (Theorems \ref{thm:mainmapR12} and \ref{thm:mainmap}), thus proving Theorem \ref{thm:mainIEMsh}.
 Section \ref{sec:moreproperties} is devoted to establishing some specific properties of the resulting IEM, in particular, showing that typically there are many isolated level sets at which one of the intervals lengths vanishes.
 Section \ref{sec:linearosc} applies these main results to linear oscillators, where the IEM are explicitly found, thus proving Theorem \ref{thm:mainflowlin}.
 We end with a discussion in which we list several natural extensions of this work and some open problems.